1. Gautama Buddha was born in __________.

 Explanation: Mihirakula destroyed monasteries in North India in the 6th century CE.

-79. The final blow to Indian Buddhism was caused by:
+79. The final blow to Indian Buddhism was caused by__________.

 A) Mahmud of Ghazni